Related: APCO Worldwide Agency Profile · APCO/Malaysia 1MDB Case Study (2026 update).

 Ibrahim also stated that APCO had signed a deal in August 2009 to create a better image of the Malaysian government and its current administration.
 He also claimed that Doron Bergerbest-Eilon, APCO's international advisor, once served as a major-general security chief in the Israeli army.
 For this reason, he believed the firm posed a serious threat to the security of the country.

 Despite the bad press in Malaysia, APCO operations continue to thrive in the rest of the world.
-APCO Worldwide is an independent firm, which belongs to the WPP Group – one of the largest multinational corporations in the world.
-The company runs offices in 35 major cities around the globe; including London, Chicago and Paris.
+APCO Worldwide is an independent firm with offices in 35 major cities around the globe.

 Founded in 1984 by Margery Kraus, the company grew rapidly into the PR giant it is today.
-In fact, it is currently the second largest privately owned PR firm in America, and one of the largest in the world.
-Kraus still does work in the field and leads the firm’s 600 employees as CEO.
+It is currently one of the largest privately owned PR firms in the world.
+Kraus still does work in the field and leads the firm's 600 employees as CEO.

 In 2015, the PR firm won several awards, showing its formidable reputation and high quality service.
 The awards included "Agency Elite Awards 2015: Digital/Social Media" from PR News and "Top Women-Owned Businesses 2015" from Washington Business Journal.